pryvyd9/AzgaarToCK3/Readme.md

 - Religions are mapped to random existing religions.
 - Rivers are not generated.
 - Biomes do not have smooth transition.
 They are still WIP.
 [Biome Conversion](https://github.com/pryvyd9/AzgaarToCK3/blob/master/Converter/Helper.cs#L158-L169)
+- Map ratios are not preserved.
+If you create a square map in Azgaar you will get it streched.
+To fix it change `MapWidth` and `MapHeight` to match your ratios but make sure they are divisible by 32.

 ## Known issues
 - Map painting is not perfect.